 Do these schedules change?

 Absolutely.
 The Premier League announces everything for Saturday at 3, then a couple months out many of them get moved to Sunday and Monday for TV.
 Championship games occasionally go to Friday night.
 Sometimes a team will advance in a Cup and have to move a league match.
-Read more about changing schedules.
+Here is a post about TV changes during the 2018-19 season.

 Is it all about the Premier League?